Bradfield/algos/sorting-and-searching/the-bubble-sort.md

 through the list places the next largest value in its proper place.
 In essence, each item “bubbles” up to the location where it belongs.

-Figure 1 &lt;fig\_bubblepass&gt; shows the first pass of a bubble sort.
+Figure 1 shows the first pass of a bubble sort.
 The shaded items are being compared to see if they are out of order.
 If there are *n* items in the list, then there are $n-1$ pairs of items that need to be compared on the first pass.
 It is important to note that